All Episodes

 There's a viral clip of Nick Fuentes going around where he says he doesn't want to live near black people.

-And the problem with with the social media is that they stopped this conversation from happening, which results in overt racism.
+And the problem with the social media is that they stopped this conversation from happening, which results in overt racism.

-Where I grew up, north of 47th Street was all black, and that's largely where the crime was.
+I can tell you, where I grew up, north of 47th Street was all black.

 And the perpetrators of crime in our neighborhood largely came from those neighborhoods.